I get asked all the time what is intutive eating and who intuitive eating is for. Short answer – almost everyone!

-I started this blog out by mentioning how many people believe that intuitive eating is getting to eat whatever you want, whenever you want and however much you want.
+I started this blog out by mentioning how many people believe that intuitive nutrition is getting to eat whatever you want, whenever you want and however much you want.

-How interesting that intuitive eating actually lessons your change of binge eating and loss-of-control eating!
+How interesting that eating intuitively actually lessons your change of binge eating and loss-of-control eating!